-Rabbits also have big eyes.
-A rabbit's eyes protrude from the side of its head which gives them near 360Ã‚Âº vision - the one area they can’t see is right in front of their own nose!
-To \'see\' whether something is edible a rabbit will touch the object with their sensitive top lip
+- Eyes - Rabbits have large eyes.
+Their eyes protrude from the side of their heads, which gives them almost 360 vision - the one area they can’t see is directly in front of their nose.
+To see whether or not something is edible a rabbit will touch the object with their sensitive top lip.

 - Legs - Bunnies have a lot of power in their back legs, allowing them to perform big jumps and dig large holes.
 If they are in danger they wack their hind legs against the ground to make a loud noise that alert other rabbits.